Texas Notary Fees: $10 Max Per Signature (2026) | §406.024 | HB 255

 San Antonio and Austin pricing is moderate, generally in the $50–$100 range for standard daytime appointments, though Austin has seen prices creep higher with population growth.

-El Paso, Lubbock, and rural Texas are the most affordable, though the distances involved in rural areas can lead to higher travel fees despite lower base rates.
+El Paso, Lubbock, and rural Texas are the most affordable on per-call rates, though the distances involved in rural areas can lead to higher travel fees despite lower base rates.

 Where to Get Free Notary Services in Texas

-- Banks and credit unions — Chase, Wells Fargo, Bank of America, Frost Bank, BBVA (now PNC), and most credit unions offer free notarization to account holders.
+- Banks and credit unions — Chase, Wells Fargo, Bank of America, Frost Bank, PNC, and most credit unions offer free notarization to account holders.

 - AAA offices — Members can access free notary services at Texas branch locations.